Myth: Ranked choice voting costs too much

-Fact: Ranked choice voting provides savings while still providing voters the greatest value for their vote.
+Fact: Ranked choice voting provides savings while still giving voters the greatest value for their vote.

 How much is too much money when it comes to having a fair election?
 When people who oppose RCV claim it costs too much (usually without evidence) they like to make it seem like we are spending hundreds of dollars per voter to run elections.